PrefectHQ/prefect/docs/orchestration/flow_config/storage.md

 Our git repository contains two files in the root directory, `flow.py` and `person.txt`.

-`flow.py` contains our flow, including logic for loading information from `person.txt`, and should look like this
+`flow.py` contains our flow, including logic for loading information from `person.txt`, and should look like this:

 ```python
 from pathlib import Path